Math 325 (Writing Intensive): Modern Algebra, Spring 2025

 • Midterm Exams (ME): Two 2-hour self-scheduled midterms.
 Before the first exam, I will post a preview that describes the kinds of questions, the point distributions, and other information that will help you study.

-• Final Exam (FE): One 3-hour cumulative self-scheduled exam.
+• Final Exam (FE): One 3-hour self-scheduled exam.
 The material on the final, though cumulative, will be weighted toward the material covered at the end of the course that was not tested on midterms.

 • Writing Assignments (WA): Due Thursdays at 4pm (flexible).
 You will write up solutions to problems and responses to writing prompts roughly once a week using $\LaTeX$ (via Overleaf with your Hamilton credentials) (sometimes solo, sometimes in partners).
-Each writing assignment is graded among the options E (exemplary), M (masterful), R (revisions necessary to meet expectations), and X (not enough to assess).
+Each writing assignment is graded among the options E (exemplary), P (proficient), R (revisions necessary to meet expectations), and X (not enough to assess).
 You will have revision opportunities by invitation throughout the semester.

 • Final Paper (FP): Due by beginning of our scheduled final exam period.
 This will be graded like a writing assignment; a lot of the content of this paper will come from writing assignments you’ve already completed, so think of it as a way to study for the final and get a chance to revise your writing one last time.